mm6/ethereum-lab4-hardhat/README.md

 We can now approve the swap contract to spend 1 WETH.
 It will need to reduce our WETH and increase our DAI.
 This can be done by running the following commands.

 Execute the following line of Javascript.
+Note, the SimpleSwap contract will interact with the router on our behalf.
+Here, we approve the SimpleSwap contract to spend 1 WETH.

 ```js
 await WETH.approve(simpleSwap.target, ethers.parseEther("1"));